Janine Deakin: Career

-In 1998 Deakin moved to San Antonio, Texas to conduct postdoctoral research at the University of Texas Health Science Center.
-She studied the effects of glucorticoids on aging using “knock-in” mice (1998-2000).
+In 1998 Deakin moved to San Antonio, Texas to conduct postdoctoral research at the University of Texas Health Science Center at San Antonio.
+She studied the effects of glucocorticoids on aging using knock-in mice (1998–2000).

 She returned to Australia in 2001 as a postdoctoral fellow in the Evolution, Ecology and Genetics Division at the Australian National University, Canberra, which developed into a research fellow position with Prof Jenny Graves.
-This research (2001-2011) was focused on investigating questions in marsupial and monotreme genomics, particularly in the areas of cytogenetics, immunogenetics, epigenetics and genome evolution.
+Her research from 2001 to 2011 focused on marsupial and monotreme genomics, including cytogenetics, immunogenetics, epigenetics, and genome evolution.

-She was involved in the ARC Centre of Excellence for Kangaroo Genomics (2004-2010) and lead the ANU team constructing the physical map of the tammar wallaby (Macropus eugeneii) genome.
+Deakin was involved in the ARC Centre of Excellence for Kangaroo Genomics (2004–2010) and led the ANU team responsible for constructing the physical map of the tammar wallaby (Notamacropus eugenii) genome.

-Deakin was awarded an ARC Future Fellow in 2010 to study the evolution of devil facial tumour disease.
-She took this fellowship from the Australian National University to the University of Canberra, where she became an associate professor in 2012.
+In 2011, she was awarded an ARC Future Fellowship to study the evolution of devil facial tumour disease.
+She transferred this fellowship from the Australian National University to the University of Canberra, where she was appointed as an associate professor in 2013 and later progressed to Professor.

-She received an ARC discovery grant (2010-2012) “Epigenetic silencing in vertebrates: evolution and function from the bottom-up.”
-In addition to her epigenetic work on marsupials she was also awarded a postdoctoral fellowship (2012-2015) from the University of Canberra to explore comparative epigenomics in amniotes.
+During her time at the University of Canberra, Deakin held multiple leadership roles, including Deputy Director and Director of the Institute for Applied Ecology, as well as Deputy Dean, before being appointed Executive Dean of the Faculty of Science and Technology in January 2021.
+While serving as Executive Dean, she maintained her role as a genomics professor, concentrating her research on native Australian species, specifically studying Tasmanian devil facial tumour disease, speciation in rock-wallabies, and sex determination in the central bearded dragon.

-Deakin has been editor for the Australian Journal of Zoology and AIMS Genetics.
-She was also lead editor on the book “Marsupial Genetics and Genomics” in 2010 combining 23 different chapters highlighting the various current marsupial research.
+Deakin later founded Janine Deakin Consulting to assist higher education institutions and individual researchers.
+Her firm offers personalized career guidance alongside institutional workshops aimed at strengthening leadership abilities, building sustainable academic workforces, and supporting career advancement, with specialized offerings tailored for early- and mid-career academics, emerging leaders, and women in STEM disciplines.

-Final notes
+Research and outreach

-Deakin has progressed our understanding of Australian marsupial and mammal genetics as well as epigenetics in non-model organisms (e.g.) and has integrated her research on native species with the broader community through media outreach to create awareness for conservation.
+Deakin's research focuses on comparative genomics, cytogenetics, and epigenetics in non-model organisms, particularly native Australian mammals.
+Alongside her scientific research, she has participated in media coverage and public outreach activities focused on wildlife conservation.